 The Burgundy-Franche-Comté Region now encorporates the previous Regions of Burgundy and the Franche Comté.

 The name Burgundy immediately conjures up visions of superb wines and wonderful gastronomy.
 Regional specialities range from the classic ‘Boeuf Bourguignon’ and ‘Escargot de Bourgogne’ to the delicious Charolais beef and ‘Jambon Persillé a l’ancienne’, delicious eaten cold accompanied by a glass of Chablis on the banks of one of the many canals or rivers that cross Burgundy, possibly followed by ‘tarte au fromage blanc sucrée’ or a little Bleu de Bresse, both typical of the Saône et Loire.

 The history of the region is fascinating.
 The Archéodrome de Bourgogne is an extensive leisure park with a life-sized reconstruction of the fortification techniques employed by Julius Caesar in the siege of Alesia when he battled against a young Gallic hero, Vercingetorix.
 A museum documents Burgundy’s history from the Palaeolithic era to the Middle Ages when the two greatest monastic reform movements originated: Cluny and Cîteaux.
 Both became established political forces and, as a result, Burgundy has many magnificent buildings from this era including the Abbey of Fontenay, the Basilica of Vézelay, and cathedrals such as Autun, Dijon and Auxerre.

 There is plenty of scope for fishermen on the many trout streams and lakes or on the Saône, known for its catfish.
 Riding, rock climbing, pot-holing, micro-lighting and ballooning are also popular.
 Burgundy is easily accessible whether by plane to Dijon with regular flights from London Stansted, by Eurostar to Dijon or by one of the three main autoroutes which cross the region.

 Situated in the Eastern part of France, Burgundy-Franche-Comte comprises eight departments: The Cote d’Or, Nievre, Saone et Loire, Yonne, Doubs, Jura, Haute Saone and the Territoire de Belfort.
 Besançon, the capital of Doubs, has 123,000 inhabitants and is France’s first garden city.
 With its imposing fortress built by Vauban, it is also the site of regular classical music and jazz festivals.
 Overall, the region accounts for 2% of the total French population whereas the surface area is only 3% of the surface area of France.

 As one might expect, leisure activities include a variety of outdoor pursuits including cross country and downhill skiing, snowshoe trekking, dog sleigh riding and, with a total of 80 lakes, there is plenty for ramblers, fishermen and water skiers to enjoy.
 Amongst these, Lake Saint Point which abounds with fish and extends to 400 hectares, is probably the best known.
 The dramatic Jura mountains and the Vosges Mountains with the extraordinary still waters of the ‘Plateau des Milles Etangs’ etched out by glaciers are just two of the impressive natural wonders of this region.
 The town of Gray has a remarkable town hall which dates from the 16th century and Luxeuil-les-Bains is a spa for water-cures.

 In the Valley of the Loue at Ornans, the works of the artist Courbet are commemorated in a museum in his honour.
 The valley is a haven for fly fishers and the pools of the Doubs and the Rivers Loue, Lison and Lakes of Remoray and Saint- Pont offer an ideal location for water sports enthusiasts and ramblers as well as rock climbers in the nearby Doubs and Dessoubre valleys.
 In adddition to the excellent wines of the Jura, the region is also famous for brandy and liqueurs including kirsch made in Fougerolles and Mouthier and at Pontarlier, a local aperitif of Anis.
 Copyright Sarah Francis.

 Departments in Burgundy-Franche-Comté :-

-Hotels in Burgundy Franche Comte
+Weather in Burgundy Franche Comte

 |Les Canets, 71390 Villeneuve-en-Montagne, France|